khandmo/Astrodynamics_Simulation/README.md

 The Ephemeris Type should be "Vector Table"
 The Coordinate Center should be Geocentric, code 500.
-The Step Time should be 6 hours no matter the range of dates.
+The Step Time should be 6 hours, no matter the range of dates.
 The Vector Table Settings should return the (2) State vector.
 Uncertainties are not necessary.
 Reference Frame should be ICRF, plane is ecliptic (standard obliquity, inertial).
 Output Units in km and seconds.

-Eliminate the text file above the name of the first Trajectory.
+Eliminate the text file above the name of the first trajectory.
 There should be 2 spaces before the text in each line of the trajectories.
 The line directly under the final trajectory should be "***".
 This is immediately followed by the first line of state data.
 The line directly under the final line of state data should be "***".
 This should terminate the file.

+Input the file into the program by going to System.cpp in the source code and adding 'initSat("*satellite name*", "**file*.txt");' underneath the "initPersistSats" function call in the System class constructor.

 https://ssd.jpl.nasa.gov/horizons/app.html#/<br><br><br>